d-roizman/arbitrage-algorithms/README.md

 - (+) 'Long Term Debt And Capital Lease Obligation'
 - (-) 'Cash Cash Equivalents And Short Term Investments'
 - (+) market cap

-Where the market cap is obtained by doing 'free floating shares' times 'adjusted close price' for the chosen period.
+Where market cap is obtained by doing 'free floating shares' times 'adjusted close price' for the chosen period.
 Since we want daily EV/EBITDA, we need to sum this 4 items daily.
 This is done using this function:
 ```bash

 def TTM_ev_ebitda (tickers) :